Due to rising costs, many providers have removed their deals from the market, so we're unable to switch you right now

 All EDF tariffs are available as dual fuel, providing both gas and electricity to your home if requested.

-You can use a price comparison site to find the EDF tariffs relevant to you.
-And compare prices to find the cheapest option easily.
+You can use a price comparison site to find the EDF tariffs relevant to you and compare gas and electricity prices to find the cheapest option easily.
 It’s worth checking out the other deals on the market as you could save money with a different supplier.